wavemotion-dave/DS994a/README.md

 - roa_3.dsk   - The third disk to mount as DSK3

 (the underscores are just a personal preference of mine as I find it makes the filenames look cleaner and more clear.
 It's not required by the DS99/4a emulator)

+RPK files can also have associated .dsk files - just use the same base filename and add 1.dsk or 2.dsk For example:

+- Adventure.rpk
+- Adventure1.dsk

 Configuration :
 -----------------------